Extenuating circumstances

 Extenuating Circumstances Sub-boards can offer the following outcomes:

-• Provide an extension longer than the standard extension, or as provided under an ARUAA.
+- Provide an extension longer than the standard extension provided in the Mitigation Policy and Procedure, or as provided under an ARUAA.

-• In exceptional circumstances, allow the student to have a further assessment opportunity, where the current assessment opportunity was impacted by an extenuating circumstance and they have exhausted their assessment opportunities under the assessment policy.
+- In exceptional circumstances, allow the student to have a further assessment opportunity, where the current assessment opportunity was impacted by an extenuating circumstance and they have exhausted their assessment opportunities under the assessment and marking policy and procedure.
 The additional assessment must be taken and grade uploaded before the upload deadline immediately prior to the next progression date.
 For example, for a spring resit, the additional assessment must be taken and grade uploaded before the July upload deadline.

 What else can an Extenuating Circumstances Sub-board do?